-The Persian is one of the oldest known breeds of cat.
+One of, if not the most popular breed, the Persian is one of the oldest known breeds of cat.
 The early history isn't entirely known although it is generally accepted that the early cats came from Persia (now Iran) and Turkey.
 Italian traveller Pietro della Valle (1586 - 1652) is credited with bringing the first Persian cats back to Europe, arriving in his homeland of Italy in 1620 with them.

 By the 1800's the Persian had become a popular breed in Europe and the first Persians arrived in America in the late 1800's.
 In the Harpers Weekly supplement dated January, 27, 1872 there is an illustration of several feline exhibits from the London Crystal Palace show, including an Persian cats.
 See pictures below.

 Appearance of the Persian cat: